ErpNetDocs/tech/modules/logistics/concepts/goods-cost/costing-methods.md

 ## 2. **Separate cost for each lot:**
 Used when products have unique lots and it is important to calculate the cost price of each separately (due to different acquisition prices, regulatory requirements, or other reasons).

  The cost is calculated by taking the value of all available products by lots and averaging it for each lot.
-If for the same product there are availabilities without a lot, then cost for them is calculated by assuming that all are a part of a single, unified lot.
+If for the same product, there are availabilities without a lot, then the cost for them is calculated by assuming that all are a part of a single, unified lot.

 **Example:**